Bigger isn’t always better in life.

 Silly that numbers on a piece of paper can make something even more real but they did.

 My feet fracture and re-fracture regularly and my broken femurs grate bone on bone with the slightest movement.
 My jaw bone pain makes talking difficult and painful and my spine has countless disc herniations impacting nerve roots.
-More recently zi have been diagnosed with severe centrsl and lateral spinal stenosis at L4/L5 with bone spurs compressing the spinal cord.
-The pain is disabling and excruciating.
+More recently I have been diagnosed with severe central and lateral spinal stenosis at L4/L5 and L5/S1 with bone spurs compressing the spinal cord.
+The pain is disabling and excruciating and recent spinal surgery has fixed one area but made others worse.

 So it’s not like I wasn’t aware things weren’t great but I was holding out hope that maybe the results would be stable…not bigger.